kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 - IPC communication between frontend (javascript) and Tauri (Rust) framework.

-- Also control this app from an external UI source like another website.
+- Also control this app from an external UI source like another website, app or terminal.
 As long as it uses http(s) and you whitelist the url in the server config `main.py`.

 ## Project Structure